-Contributions from the decay chains $K, \Lambda \rightarrow \pi \rightarrow \mu \rightarrow \nu$ are usually small while not negligible.
+Contributions from the decay chains $K, \Lambda \to \pi \to \mu \to \nu$ are usually small while not negligible.
 The most important pionic decays which contribute to the atmospheric lepton production are listed in Table 7.

 At very high energies there are a few more significant decay modes.
 These are listed in Table 8.